LiberTEM/LiberTEM/docs/source/why_python.rst

 But what about (multicore) scaling?
 -----------------------------------

-``numpy`` releases the GIL, so multiple threads can work at the same time.
+``NumPy`` releases the GIL, so multiple threads can work at the same time.
 Even if this were not the case, we can still use the multiprocessing workers of ``dask.distributed`` and scale to multiple cores.
 See also the :doc:`performance` section.